 - Bt cotton varieties provide good but variable levels of control of bollworm.
 Insecticide applications may be needed in some cases, particularly in flowering cotton.

-- Insecticide applications can be terminated when cotton has accumulated 350-400 DD60s past NAWF5 (NAWF5 = average of 5 or fewer nodes above a first position white flower).
+- Insecticide applications can be terminated when cotton has accumulated 350-400 DD60s past NAWF5 (NAWF5 = average of 5 nodes above a first position white flower).